-Families with loved ones shot by Chicago police seek help
+Families with loved ones shot by Chicago cops seek help

 Chicago — Janet Lindsey Ferguson has carried a poster bearing a photograph of her teenage son, Rickey Childs, ever since he was shot and killed by a Chicago police officer in 2012.
 She’s handed out fliers to drum up interest in his death and maybe get someone to believe that the gun police said Childs fired at officers was planted near his body after he was shot in the head.

 Now, after the release of the video of a Chicago officer firing 16 bullets into the body of another black teen, Laquan McDonald, she has hope that McDonald’s death — and the murder charge against the white officer, the first in decades to be charged with a crime for an on-duty shooting — will prompt someone to take another look at her son’s case.

 “I know I can’t get closure but maybe I can stop crying every night, get a little rest,” she said.

 Ferguson isn’t alone.
 Several relatives of people who’ve died in police shootings in Chicago see the McDonald case as both a tragedy and their best chance at justice.
 They’re pressuring the city’s beleaguered Independent Police Review Authority, or IPRA, to reopen inquiries into their family members’ deaths, and see the federal Department of Justice’s investigation of the Police Department as a chance — maybe the last one they will get — to be heard.

 Dana Cross’ family received a $2 million lawsuit settlement from the city after IPRA ruled the 2011 shooting death of her son, Calvin Cross, who was black, was justified.
 While the money is going toward Calvin’s small child, she remains dissatisfied that none of the officers paid with their jobs for what they did.